 Table of Contents

 Introduction, Nor Aida Abdul Rahman, Azizul Hassan and Hajjah Zawiah Abdul Majid Part 1 Context and Theories 1.
-Halal Logistics and Supply Chain Management in Asia, West and Middle East: Recent Issues, Developments and Trends, Abdelsalam Adam Hamid and Noorul Shaiful Fitri Abdul Rahma 2.
+Halal Logistics and Supply Chain Management in Asia, West and Middle East: Recent Issues, Developments and Trends, Abdelsalam Adam Hamid and Noorul Shaiful Fitri Abdul Rahman 2.
 The New Age of Halal Logistics and Supply Chain Standard in Asia, Middle East and Western Region: IHIAS, SMIIC AND MS perspective, Nor Aida Abdul Rahman, Kamran Mahroof, Azizul Hassan and Narissara Sujchaphong 3.
 Theories in Halal Logistics and Supply Chain Management Research, Mohamed Syazwan Ab Talib, Abdul Hafaz Ngah and Dwi Agustina Kurniawati 4.
 Theories Used in Halal Logistics Studies: A Literature Review, Au Yong Hui Nee and Zam Zuriyati Mohamad Part 2 Technology Applications and Sustainability 5.
-Traceability Technology in Halal Logistics and Supply Chain: Critical Success Factors, Zuhra Junaida binti Ir Mohamd Husny and Mohd Iskandar bin Illyas Tan 6.
+Traceability Technology in Halal Logistics and Supply Chain: Critical Success Factors, Zuhra Junaida Ir Mohamad Husny Hamid and Mohd Iskandar bin Illyas Tan 6.
 Technology and Traceability in Halal Logistics: Critical Success Factors, Mohd Farid Shamsudin and Hajjah Zawiah Abdul Majid 7.
 Halal Logistics Sustainability: A Conceptual Framework, Haliza Mohd Zahari, Ruzaidin Mohammed Zain and Nur Hidayah Azhar Part 3 The Case Study on Halal Meat Cartel, Transportation, Port Management and Pandemic Challenges 8.
 Exploring Halal Meat Cartel Case: An Insight, Emi Normalina Omar, Nor Bakhriah Sarbani, Ismah Osman, Heizal Hezry Omar and Harlina Suzana Jaafar 9.
-Exploring Halal Meat Cartel Case: A Legal Framework and Insight from the Regulator, Faradina binti Ahmad, Muhammad Zaly Syah and Zuhra Junaida binti Ir Mohamd Husny 10.
+Exploring Halal Meat Cartel Case: A Legal Framework and Insight from the Regulator, Faradina binti Ahmad, Muhammad Zaly Syah and Zuhra Junaida Ir Mohamad Husny Hamid 10.
 Halal Integrity in Supply Chain: The Impacts of Fake Halal Meat Cartel Scandal towards Halal Integrity, Anis Najiha Ahmad, Siti Balqis Zulfigar, Baiduri Zaiyyanna Mohd Farudz and Nur Najihah binti Zulkifli 11.
 Halal Transportation Adoption Among SMEs Malaysia, Abdul Hafaz Ngah, Serge Gabarre and Ramayah Thurasamy 12.
 Halal Port Development: Issue and Challenges, Muna Norkhairunnisak Ustadi and Sharina Osman Part 4 Halal Logistics Review, Certification and Regulatory Frameworks 13.
-Halal Logistics, Supply Chain and Quality Control in Malaysia, Muna Norkhairunnisak Ustadi, Sharina Osman and Raja Zuraidah Rasi 14.
+Halal Logistics, Supply Chain and Quality Control in Malaysia, Muna Norkhairunnisak Ustadi, Sharina Osman and Raja Zuraidah Raja Mohd Rasi 14.
 Development of Halal Industry in South Korea: Pilot Project of Halal Logistics, James (Jang Suh) Noh 15.
 Halal Logistics Certification and Regulations in Japan, Nurul Faezawaty Jamaludin and Kosei Sugawara 16.
 Halal Market Opportunities and Logistics in Spain, Fernando Mayor-Vitoria 17.
 Halal Logistics Certification: Middle East Perspective, Nor Aida Abdul Rahman and Zainab Al Balushi 18.
 Halal Logistics and Supply Chain Management Research: Recent COVID-19 Effects and Future Development, Muhammad Munzir Khairuddin, Fathien Azuien Yusriza, Nor Aida Abdul Rahman, Abdul Manan Dos Mohamed, Suzari Abdul Rahim and Md Fauzi Ahmad